openworm/owmeta/README.md

 ```

-The same type of operation can be obtain the experimental data a given
+The same type of operation can be used to obtain the experimental data a given
 model was derived from.

 ```python